What’s Trigony House like?

-ARE MUDDY PAWS WELCOME?
-Most definitely.
-Not only is this is one of Britain’s most dog-friendly hotels but it’s in Scotland so everyone is prepared for wet weather.
-Staff are used to dealing with muddy paws and there’s an outdoor dog wash station with towels, warm water and dog-friendly shampoo available on request.
+Oooh, they love dogs here!
+Not only is Trigony one of Britain’s most dog-friendly hotels but you won’t have to worry about muddy paws.
+Staff are used to wet weather here and there’s an outdoor dog wash with towels and dog-friendly shampoo available on request.

-Dogs get a hotel-branded bowl in their room, plus Bonios, poo bags and walk suggestions, and sausages come as standard for breakfast.
+Dogs get a Trigony-branded bowl in their room, plus Bonios, poo bags and walk suggestions.
+Sausages also come as standard for breakfast.
 You can even treat your pooch to a pamper session – check out our review of the dog reiki.
-As far as I’m aware, Trigony House is one of the only places in the UK where you can have this done.
+As far as I’m aware, Trigony House is one of the only UK hotels where you can do this.

 Pets can go pretty much everywhere in the hotel, aside from the formal dining room and kitchen area.
 This means that when it comes to mealtimes, you can choose to dine with your dog in either the bar area or cosy lounge.
 Alternatively, staff are happy for well-behaved pooches to be left in the room.
 Overnight stays cost £9.50 per night per dog.

-AND WHEN I’M DOG TIRED?
 You’ll sleep like a baby in any one of the hotel’s nine dog-friendly bedrooms.
-Each one has been individually decorated and ours – Room 4 – was a sunny yellow room on the first floor with views over the well-manicured garden.
-We stayed in a Classic room although you can always upgrade to Superior or the Garden Suite (scroll to the bottom for more details).
+Each has been individually decorated and ours – Room 4 – was on the first floor with views over the manicured garden.
+We stayed in a Classic room although you can upgrade to Superior or the Garden Suite (keep reading for more details).